shenglin-liu/plotFastStructure/README.md

 Download the R script to the working directory of your R session.
 Modify the "Parameters" section, and run it using source() function.

 # Citation
-Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2018) Genomic parallelism and lack thereof in contrasting systems of three-spine sticklebacks.
-Molecular Ecology, Vol. 27 (in press).
+Liu S, Ferchaud AL, Grønkjær P, Nygaard R, Hansen MM (2018) Genomic parallelism and lack thereof in contrasting systems of three-spined sticklebacks.
+Molecular Ecology, 27: 4725-4743.